Check the Status of Your COVID-19 Federal Stimulus Payment

 Note that if you typically don’t file a tax return, you will need to file a “simple tax return” if you want to receive a stimulus payment.
 Those who don’t file taxes can enter their information using the IRS “Economic Impact Payments” online tool for non-filers.

-In order to qualify, you must have a Social Security Number (SSN) and you need to have filed an income tax return for year 2018 or 2019.
+In order to qualify under the original CARES Act, you must have a Social Security Number (SSN) and you need to have filed an income tax return for year 2018 or 2019.
 Your stimulus payment amount will be based on information from the most recent tax return you filed with the IRS.
 (Note that you will qualify for a stimulus payment if you don’t earn enough to file but you receive Social Security payments.)

 Your eligibility depends on your income level.
 You will receive a stimulus check if your income is:

 - Below $99,000 for Single filers